haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

                 print("Waiting for Knoxss event: {}".format(str(text)))
                 time.sleep(0.5)
 ```
-JavaScript events are _asynchronous_ that's why we have to save value with details of custom event in window handler and try to read it in loop.
+JavaScript events are _asynchronous_ that's why we have to save the value with details of custom event in window handler and try to read it in loop.